+The data shown in the illustration is sample data.
 The TIN is a unique identification number for tires and consists of the following components:

-- DOT (Department of Transportation): tire symbol () indicates that the tire complies with the requirements of the U.S. Department of Transportation. - Tire size: identifier (3) describes the tire size. - Tire type code: tire type code 3 can be used by the manufacturer as a code to describe specific characteristics of the tire. - Date of manufacture: date of manufacture provides information about the age of a tire.
+- DOT (Department of Transportation): tire symbol () indicates that the tire complies with the requirements of the U.S. Department of Transportation. - Manufacturer identification code: manufacturer identification code 2 provides information about the tire manufacturer.
+New tires have a code with two symbols.
+Retreaded tires have a code with four symbols.
+For further information about retreaded tires, see (→ page 223). - Tire size: identifier (3) describes the tire size. - Tire type code: tire type code 3 can be used by the manufacturer as a code to describe specific characteristics of the tire. - Date of manufacture: date of manufacture sprovides information about the age of a tire.
 The 1st and 2nd numbers indicate the calendar week and the 3rd and 4th numbers indicate the year of manufacture (e.g. "3208" refers to the 32nd week of the year 2008).